NVIDIA/NeMo/docs/source/nlp/joint_intent_slot.rst

 This is a pretrained Bert based model with 2 linear classifier heads on the top of it, one for classifying an intent of the query and another for classifying slots for each token of the query.
 This model is trained with the combined loss function on the Intent and Slot classification task on the given dataset.
-The model architecture is based on the paper: https://arxiv.org/pdf/1902.10909.pdf
+The model architecture is based on the paper `BERT for Joint Intent Classification and Slot Filling <https://arxiv.org/pdf/1902.10909.pdf>`__.

 For each query the model will classify it as one the intents from the intent dictionary and for each word of the query it will classify it as one of the slots from the slot dictionary, including out of scope slot for all the remaining words in the query which does not fall in another slot category.
 Out of scope slot (O) is a part of slot dictionary that the model is trained on.

-Example of model configuration file for training the model could be found at: `NeMo/examples/nlp/intent_slot_classification/conf/intent_slot_classification.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/token_classification_config.yaml>`__.
+Example of model configuration file for training the model could be found at: `NeMo/examples/nlp/intent_slot_classification/conf/intent_slot_classification.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/intent_slot_classification/conf/intent_slot_classification_config.yaml>`__.
 In the configuration file you can define many parameters of the training and the model, although most of the default values will work quite well.

 The specification can be roughly grouped into three categories: